CVE-2026-25125: CWE-200: Exposure of Sensitive Information to an Unauthorized Actor in octobercms october

 Potential Impact

-Successful exploitation allows an attacker with Editor access to exfiltrate sensitive environment variables including database passwords, AWS keys, and application keys.
-This exposure can lead to further attacks such as unauthorized database access or cookie forgery.
-The vulnerability does not affect availability or integrity directly but compromises confidentiality of critical secrets.
+Successful exploitation allows an attacker with Editor access to disclose sensitive environment variables, including credentials and keys, potentially leading to further attacks such as unauthorized database access or cookie forgery.
+The vulnerability does not allow integrity or availability impact directly but compromises confidentiality of critical secrets.

 Mitigation Recommendations

-A fix is available in OctoberCMS versions 3.7.14 and 4.1.10.
-Users should upgrade to these versions to fully remediate the vulnerability.
-If immediate upgrade is not possible, restrict Editor tool access strictly to fully trusted administrators and ensure that database and cloud service credentials are not accessible from the web server's network.
-Since this is a cloud service, the vendor manages remediation for hosted environments; users should verify with the vendor advisory for cloud-specific patch status.
+A fix is available in OctoberCMS versions 3.7.14 and 4.1.10; users should upgrade to these or later versions.
+For those unable to upgrade immediately, restrict Editor tool access to fully trusted administrators only and ensure that database and cloud service credentials are not accessible from the web server's network.
+Since this is a cloud-hosted service, the vendor manages remediation for the cloud environment; users should verify with the vendor advisory for cloud-specific patching status.

 CVE-2026-25125: CWE-200: Exposure of Sensitive Information to an Unauthorized Actor in octobercms october